 Contains affiliate links

-Press play to listen to Hans Zimmer as we journey back in time to Wales circa 1283.
+Press play to add atmosphere as we journey back in time to Wales circa 1283.

 Built to showcase Edward’s power, Caernarfon was more palace than castle—an administrative center fit for a king.